ucsb/campus-cloud-docs/pages/getting-started.md

 	and Sub **3, 5 or 7**.
 Your requisition will be returned if these codes are not correct.
 SUBMIT your requisition.

 5. The Campus Cloud team will receive your Purchase Order and contact you to finalize setting up your account.
-6. After it is set up, ou will receive an activation email with instructions to access your new account.
+6. After it is set up, you will receive an activation email with instructions to access your new account.
 7. Assign users to your Account Groups.
 8. Your account will be billed through the Master Payer Account with consolidated billing.
 Any monthly costs will be charged against the Purchase Order you submitted.